0x61656c/CounterAttack/README.md

   Notes:
     Input type: int
     Return type: Array of tuples

   Dependencies:
     function: passGenerator
     function: unameGenerator

 submitData(payload = ("username","password"), url = ""):

   completes a single form submission requiring username and password input.
   Does not allow redirects to increase speed of form submission.

   Notes:
    Input types:
       payload = tuple
       url = string

    Return types:
       None

   Dependencies:
     Library: Requests

 counterAttack(url = "", limit = 0):

   Attack script.
 Generates a list of uname and pwd tuples and passes them through the submit data function.
   Currently limited by the size of the data input for usernames, which is 2283.
   However, this function can be run multiple times and yield consistently uniqueresults.
 P(duplicate entry) < 2e-10)

   Notes:
    Input types:
      url: string, limit: int
    No output

   This function must be reconfigured for each use--variable names and urls must be consistent with defending site protocols.

-  Dependencies: None
+  Dependencies:
     Functions: submitData